colino17/ultimate-iptvgrabber-docker/README.md

 # TO DO

-- Add default channels to dummy scripting
+- Add explanatory notes to readme for each function
-- Merge xmltv files
-- Refactor xmltv storage (tmp before merge)
 - Explore youtube to m3u integration
 - Explore pluto tv integration